acropacific/kurento-presenterviewer-ios-withutils/README.md

 live-server --port=8081
 ```

 Visit localhost:8081 in a browser.
+And choose if you want to test with the kurento-utils library or without it.

 ### Test on iOS device